 In 2009, the NC State graduate transitioned to the No. 12 car with David Stremme behind the wheel and helped the team earn 11 top-20 finishes along with eight top-15 starting spots.

 Wilson teamed with crew chief Paul Wolfe in 2010 to give the newly-formed No. 22 Discount Tire team some veteran leadership during its first season in the NASCAR Xfinity Series.
 Wilson, Wolfe and the team built fast racecars that Keselowski drove to the 2010 NXS Championship, the first NASCAR title for Team Penske.
 Wolfe then kept Wilson by his side after he was named crew chief of the No. 2 Miller Lite entry in the NASCAR Cup Series for 2011.

-Ready to build on a productive 2019 season with the talented Cindric, Wilson hopes to lead the team and its young driver to a series championship this season and secure the fifth NXS Owner title for the No. 22 team and Roger Penske in 2020.
+Ready to build on the success of the 2020 season campaign with the talented Cindric, Wilson looks to lead the team to its second consecutive series championship and secure the sixth NXS Owner title for the No. 22 team and Roger Penske in 2021.

 Wilson resides in Mooresville, N.C.